bengu1/GoldMod-Cube2/README.md

 # GoldMod-Cube2
-Sauerbraten Server Modification ( based on remod )
+Sauerbraten Server Modification

 -------------------------------------------------------------------------------------------------------------

 **General Information:**

-GoldMod is an advanced Server Fork for Windows, Linux and Mac OS X, it includes many features to manage and host a good server.
-It's primary based on remod, but it's little modified in C++ and very much modified in CubeScript.
-Core is almost same as remod.
-Latest Release ( v4.7.5 ) got about 80 Commands and 36 IRC-Commands for IRC-Bot, a Cheater Detection, a script, that mutes Insulters and kicks players using offensive name.
-Much features are pushed from BuddyMod -> repository is removed, but i will send optional packages, if somebody ask me per E-Mail.
-EDIT: Some modules are pushed from remod-userscripts, but no commands.
+GoldMod is a server modification based on degrave's remod.
+It contains more commands, more functions, better interface, better english, much more geoip functions and better IRC.
+It's got better administration system and more settings variables to setup server as you wish.
+Latest version (5.0.0 - will release at 20.08.2016) got better interface, about 70+ commands and more messages for server.
+To edit source code just run stc/GoldMod.cbp .
+To compile it for windows you need to cross-compile with src/Makefile.win32 .
+For editing scripts ( cubescript ) used by server just connect to scripts/ directory and edit the contained .cfg files.
+Good luck and have fun ;)

 -------------------------------------------------------------------------------------------------------------

 **Command Reference:**

     #tm - That command starts tournament module ( written by me, from BuddyMod )
-    #giveadmin - That command gives somebody on server admin privileges
+    #setpriv - That command sets privilege of any player on server and can relinquish caller's one
     #priv - That command checks player privilege of all players and returns it in an info string
-    #irc - This command says something directly into IRC-Channel ( only, if IRC-Bot is set )
     #say - That command says a public message to Server ( visible for everybody )
     #cheater - This command sends a cheater message to IRC and log ( admins check this then )
     #mspec - This command mutes all spectators on server ( #unmspec to unmute them )
     #ping - This command checks ping of all players and returns it in an info string
+    #eval - This command allows you to execute cubescript code directly on server
+    #info - This command shows server information ( system, version, uptime, developer, ... )

+    ... and much more ... :D

 -------------------------------------------------------------------------------------------------------------

 **Work in Process:**

-    better anticheat
+    better anticheat ( in work )
-    user system -------------------> DONE!!!
-    multilanguage system
-    enable-disable-commands-system
-    MixModule
-    ZombieMode
-    more commands
+    enable-disable-commands-system ( currently not in work ) MixModule ( currently not in work )
+    Clantag Detection ( in work )
-    GeoIP Continent ( written in CubeScript )
+    more commands ( currently not in work )

 -------------------------------------------------------------------------------------------------------------